-But that’s not the only clue.
-Telula had a son and a grandson who both had Weldon as a middle name and were each listed on the 1930 United States Federal Census as Weldon Cook, implying that both of them went by the name Weldon.
+But that’s not the only clue, which is important to note since Telula’s death certificate lists her father as someone else and her maiden name as “Don’t Know.”
+Telula had a son and a grandson who both had Weldon as a middle name and who were each listed on the 1930 United States Federal Census as Weldon Cook.
+In other words, both of them went by the name Weldon.

-Weldon’s father had a nickname, “Royal George,” and owned 142 slaves in Caswell County, North Carolina, according to the 1850 United States Federal Census.
+Weldon’s father had quite a nickname, “Royal George,” and enslaved 142 Africans in Caswell County, North Carolina, according to the 1850 United States Federal Census.
 When Telula was born, Royal George would have been about 67 years old, and his son Weldon would have been about 23 years old.
-Royal George died about a year later, and I noticed something interesting about his will.
-Many of my other relatives from this time period open their wills with either a passing reference to God or a stated desire for a decent Christian burial.
-There’s not one word about any of that in Royal George’s will.
+Royal George died about a year later.
+There’s neither a passing reference to God nor a stated desire for a decent Christian burial in his will.
 It’s all business, including instructions about what to do if his four children by his second wife object to how he wants to divide their inheritance.And there was a lot to divide.
 The account documents for his estate include more than 30 pages, partly because so many people owed him money.
-At the time of the next United States Federal Census in 1860, Weldon is listed on the slave schedules as owning 27 slaves.
-Many if not most of those enslaved Africans presumably represent part of the “property” that Weldon inherited from his father.
+At the time of the next United States Federal Census in 1860, Weldon is listed on the slave schedules as enslaving 27 Africans.
+Many if not most of them presumably represent part of the “property” that Weldon inherited from his father.
 Weldon also inherited Royal George’s family home called Melrose.
-He had apparently put his relationship with Cornelia behind him and married another woman, Nancy Johnston, about a year after the birth of Telula.
-“A man’s gotta do what man’s gotta do” to succeed, according to the fictional grandfather in Bright Star.
-“A man must protect his family and preserve his good name,” he sings, although what he’s preserving is an illusion.

 Traditionally, Christians have called the writer of the Book of Ecclesiastes in the Hebrew Bible the Preacher.
 At the very end of that book, the Preacher implies that a light will be shined on “every deed . . . including every secret thing.”
 For the Preacher, that is God’s judgement.
-Or maybe it’s just the reality that truth dispels our darkest night and sets us free.
+Or maybe it’s just the reality that truth dispels the shadows that haunt us through the years and sets us free.
 Perhaps all of that is the same thing, allowing us to loosen a little our tight grip on the memories of the past that burden our hearts.